systemlibrary/systemlibrary-common-net/readme.md

 - &gt;= .NET 7

 ## Latest Version
-- 7.5.0.1
+- 7.5.0.2
-- Json: Enum in classes converted to Json, now uses the EnumValue in the outputted json instead of just "Enum.ToString()".
-It falls back to ToString if no EnumValue exist
+- Json: enums are converted to their values when converting to string, and from string to class, it uses value to match Enum

 #### Version history
 - View git history of this file if interested